patricktcoakley/ull/crates/ull65/README.md

 - `Cpu<B>` is the core execution engine parameterized over a `Bus` implementation.
 It owns the registers/flags, exposes helpers like `with_program`, `with_reset_vector`, `run`, `run_until`, and single-cycle `tick`, and keeps track of elapsed cycles.
-We keep the bus generic so the Rust compiler can [monomorphize](https://rustc-dev-guide.rust-lang.org/backend/monomorph.html) these calls, which is important for supporting `no_std`.
 - `Bus` is a trait you implement to wire memory and peripherals.
 The CPU uses it for every instruction fetch/data access plus timing hooks:
     - `read`/`write` for memory accesses